sashapr/toronto-airbnb/README.md

 ## I. Scraping data from Airbnb site
-Airbnb site links have the following structure:
+Canadian Airbnb site links have the following structure:
-- Page with listings for corresponding location: <span style="color:MediumSeaGreen">`https://www.airbnb.ca/s/District--City--ST/homes`</span>  (where ST = State or Province)
+- Page with listings for corresponding location: <span style="color:MediumSeaGreen">`https://www.airbnb.ca/s/District--City--ST/homes`</span>  (where ST = State or Province, Districts = neighborhood within a City, for example Deerpark in city Toronto)
 - Page with a specific listing: <span style="color:MediumSeaGreen">`http://www.airbnb.ca/rooms/listing_id`</span> (where listing_id = integer ID)

 Initial plan to get all the data: